What’s the Adoption Process If I’m Pregnant?

 Adoption through Lifetime is not foster care.
 Modern, open adoptions are a loving choice.
 Your child will know about you and that you chose adoption out of the greatest love and care for them.
 You will be included in the future.
 It is not goodbye forever.

 Learning about adoption today is truly the first step in deciding if it is right for you.
-Speaking by phone or text with a coordinator will help you understand your choices.
+Speaking by phone or text with a coordinator will help you understand your choices and the adoption process for pregnant women.

 2. Get to know waiting adoptive parents